Updated: Jan 13

 The potential consequences of failing to plan properly are difficult to estimate.
 According to a recent article "there were 17 deaths and 1,083 casualties resulting from fires in non-domestic buildings in the UK in the year 2013-2014.
-The preservation of life has to be the most important motivation but there are also financial costs to consider in terms of property and assets.
+The preservation of life must be the most important motivation but there are also financial costs to consider in terms of property and assets.
 According to figures from 2008, the cost of commercial fire damage in the UK was £865m"

 Even London’s flagship shopping centre, Westfield in Stratford, for example, suffered a bomb scare in September 2014, which caused all staff and visitors to be evacuated.